Treats relapsing forms of multiple sclerosis.

 You'll have to take the first does in a medical facility with your doctor or medical staff watching how your body reacts.
 Gilenya (Fingolimod) can cause your heart rate to slow down, especially for 6 to 24 hours after your first dose.
 Your heart rate should return to normal within one month after you start taking Gilenya (Fingolimod).
 Call your doctor or get medical care right away if you have slow heart rate, dizziness, tiredness, or if you feel like your heart is skipping beats.

-Tips from pharmacists and people taking Gilenya (Fingolimod)Final section.
+Common concerns from people taking Gilenya (Fingolimod)Final section.
 Do you want to return to drug navigation?